dreamfactorysoftware/platform-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

     :task_instance_type: m1.small
     :task_instance_bid: 0.015 # In USD.
 Adjust bid, or leave blank for non-spot-priced (i.e. on-demand) task instances
 :etl:
-  :job_name: SnowPlow ETL # Give your job a name
+  :job_name: DreamFactory ETL # Give your job a name
   :hadoop_etl_version: 0.3.6 # Version of the Hadoop ETL
   :collector_format: cloudfront # Or 'clj-tomcat' for the Clojure Collector
   :continue_on_unexpected_error: false # You can switch to 'true' (and set :out_errors: above) if you really don't want the ETL throwing exceptions